jonstodle/blog/content/post/if-statements-with-nullable-bools.md

 # `GetValueOrDefault`

-This method on `Nullable<T>` might not always save characters, but it's very clear in it's intent, which I believe accounts for a lot.
-`GetValueOrDefault` makes it clear what your code does.
-So instead of the generic _null conditional_
+This method on `Nullable<T>` might not always save characters, but it's very clear in it's intent, which I believe accounts for a lot. `GetValueOrDefault` makes it clear what your code does.
+So instead of the generic _null coalescing_

 ```
 bool? nullableBool = true;